rjhoyle/cs241-spring2023/docs/assignments/intro.md

 # CSCI 241 - Homework 0

-*Due by 11:59.59pm Friday, September 09 or ASAP for late enrollees*
+*Due by 11:59.59pm Friday, February 03 or ASAP for late enrollees*

 ## Part 1